-To receive File Sandboxing email messages, which is the only mechanism used to report files found to be malicious by sandbox analysis, you must enable and configure email alerts.
+To receive File Sandboxing alerts, which is the only mechanism used to report files found to be malicious by sandbox analysis, you must enable and configure email or SNMP alerts.

-Go to Settings > Alerts > Enable Alerts, select Enable email alerts and specify an Administrator email address.
+Go to Settings > Alerts > Enable Alerts.
+Select Enable email alerts and specify an Administrator email address.
 Also confirm that your SMTP settings are correct.
+Select Enable SNMP alerts and provide information about your SNMP Trap system.